Americas

 After leaving RBS and establishing herself as a consultant, primarily for SMEs, Mitchell started working with Alistair Copley, the founder of Washstation.
 That would continue for the next seven years, as she helped him prepare the business for exit.
 “I fell in love with the business a bit.
 When I sold it for him in 2017, I would have loved to have bought it,” she says.
 “Instead, Alistair went off in his direction to do his thing, and I started working with other businesses.”

 Mitchell got her chance to right that wrong a year later when the Competition and Markets Authority (CMA) declared that the acquisition of Washstation by its purchasers, JLA Group Ltd, was uncompetitive and left other providers at a disadvantage.
 Both businesses rented out and maintained washing machines and tumble dryers to universities, colleges and accommodation providers for students.
-The CMA ordered JLA to sell Washstation to a new owner – one that needed to be approved by the regulator.
-“That was the opening of a window,” says Mitchell.
-“I got together with some private equity backers and our bid was approved by the CMA.”

-Since then, Washstation has evolved significantly.
-Top of the priority list was bolstering the company’s sustainability credentials, and investing in technology so the customer experience was upgraded for a smartphone age.
-Laundry was a sector that hadn’t been digitised and had a lot of catching up to do, says Mitchell.
 “When I lived in London, I used to rent cars on the Zipcar app.
 I’d find a car, get into the car, leave the car where I was told to leave it, and just walk off.
 Everything was done on my phone.
-At the same time, people are still putting coins into laundry machines.”
+At the same time, people were still putting coins into laundry machines.”

-One of the first things Mitchell and the team did was to pivot away from accepting cash, and they also abandoned Washstation’s laundry cards that users had to top up before they could use the machines.
-By January 2020, the company had its own app that students could pay through, and added functionality such as the ability to remotely reserve a machine.
 The business also moved to a new gateway payment provider that could accept mobile payments and waited patiently for additional and much-needed functionality to be introduced – but it never came.
 “The level of account management we were getting wasn’t great,” says Mitchell.
 “It was hard to find the person who was responsible for you and get an answer on things.”

 So, Mitchell’s team decided to switch back to Elavon, a payments provider they had been with previously, and they’ve been impressed by the difference.
-A subsidiary of U.S. Bank, Elavon has been working in payment processing for more than 30 years and has more than 2m business customers across 36 countries, of all sizes and in all sectors.
-It processes more than 6bn transactions, worth almost $550bn (£430bn), every year.
-“The pricing structure is more competitive and we have named account managers that are so responsive,” Mitchell says.
-“They seem to have their hands on the right information at the right time.
-I can’t find fault with them.”
+A subsidiary of U.S. Bank, Elavon has been working in payment processing for more than 30 years and has more than two million business customers across 36 countries, of all sizes and in all sectors.
+It processes more than six billion transactions, worth almost $550 billion (£430 billion), every year.

-As for what the future holds, there are plans in the pipeline to expand into the leisure sector, such as campsites and holiday resorts.
+As for what the future holds, Mitchell says there are plans in the pipeline to expand into the leisure sector, such as campsites and holiday resorts.
 But above all, she’s focused on making Washstation’s customer experience the best it can be.
 “There’s nothing more satisfying than knowing that the service that you’re providing is as frictionless as possible.”

 Key benefits